Northrop F-20 Tigershark: FX

 In 1979, problems with the export policy were becoming apparent.
 The Soviets continued to sell newer aircraft designs to their clients, placing allies of the U.S. at a disadvantage.
 Denied by the U.S., countries were turning to other vendors for modern fighters, notably France's Dassault Mirage 2000.
 Barry N. Blechman, Assistant Director of the Arms Control and Disarmament Agency, testified that the US reductions in foreign arms transfers had actually encouraged other nations and increased worldwide arms sales.
 At the same time, there was considerable pressure to provide a suitable aircraft for Taiwan.

 The State Department argued that the U.S. needed a modern counterpart for the role the F-5E had occupied in the 1960s and 1970s.
-In light of Carter's concerns, they suggested that a new aircraft be designed for the role, based on technology that would not pose a threat to the U.S. After a lengthy study, in January 1980, President Carter allowed the development of a new export fighter: the FX.
+In light of Carter's concerns, they suggested that a new aircraft be designed for the role, based on technology that would not pose a threat to the U.S. After a lengthy study, in January 1980, Carter allowed the development of a new export fighter: the FX.
 The FX would have to outperform the F-5E; however, it could not use any advanced avionics systems that were also used in U.S. aircraft.
 Unlike the Mutual Defense Assistance Act programs that led to the F-5E, FX would be entirely privately financed.
 Moreover, the companies could not market the aircraft directly; all sales would be handled by the Department of Defense.